 Judge rules against attempt to get Bob Baffert-trained horse into 2024 Kentucky Derby

-The attempt to allow Bob Baffert to run a horse in this year’s Kentucky Derby was denied in a ruling by Jefferson County, Ky. judge Mitch Perry on Thursday, possibly ending a last-ditch effort by owner Amr Zedan to get Arkansas Derby winner Muth into the 150th running of the most famous horse race in the country, if not the world.
+The attempt to allow Bob Baffert to run a horse in this year’s Kentucky Derby was denied in a ruling by Jefferson County Judge Mitch Perry on Thursday, possibly ending a last-ditch effort by owner Amr Zedan to get Arkansas Derby winner Muth into the 150th running of the most famous horse race in the country, if not the world.

 The court did deny the effort by Churchill Downs to have the suit dismissed while at the same time denying a temporary injunction that would have allowed the horse to run on May 4.
 The suit can continue but that won’t change the fact that it is a race against the clock to allow any Baffert trainees into the Derby.

-Zedan Racing plans to file an appeal, likely on Friday and ask for expedited relief, which could force a three-judge panel into making a very quick decision, should they choose.
+Zedan Racing planned to file an appeal, probably on Friday and ask for expedited relief, which could force a three-judge panel into making a quick decision, should they choose.

 Baffert is not a party in the suit.

-Baffert and Zedan filed numerous suits to overturn the subsequent disqualification of Medina Spirit, and suspension of Baffert, but was unsuccessful in all efforts.
+Baffert and Zedan filed numerous suits to overturn the subsequent disqualification of Medina Spirit, and suspension of Baffert, but were unsuccessful in all efforts.

 The judge did question Zedan’s attorneys about why the suit was filed so late.
 They responded that it wasn’t an issue until Muth won the Arkansas Derby on March 30.
 He would normally be eligible for 100 Derby qualifying points with the win and guaranteed a spot in the field of 20.